jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 **Note:** Though you are specifying a number in different bases, the number's mathematic value is what is stored, and the default output interpretation is always base-10.
 The three variables in the previous snippet all have the `42` value stored in them.

-To further illustrate that `052` was a non-standard form extension, consider:
+To further illustrate that `052` was a nonstandard form extension, consider:

 ```js
 Number( "42" );				// 42